adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 27/4/20

+* Famous papers have shady experiments and even shadier implementations.
+* Simply used nlp("Sentence...").vector in SpaCy to get consistent dimensions embeddings for any sentence!
+* Learnt that [sklearn does a linear normalization](https://stats.stackexchange.com/questions/374913/summing-predicted-probabilities-from-logistic-regression-using-one-vs-rest) (not softmax!) of all output probabilites

 ## 26/4/20

 * [Chapter 2](https://course.spacy.io/en/chapter2) of the Advanced NLP with SpaCy course.